skriegman/2019-RSS/README.md

     sudo apt-get install git

-Navigate to your working directory (e.g., your home).
+Navigate to the working directory (e.g., your home).

     cd ~